stevencorona/SessionHandlerCookie/README.md

 This library uses [PHP's Hash Extension](http://php.net/manual/en/book.hash.php) (bundled with PHP as of 5.1.2).
 By default, it uses `sha512`, but you can change it to any [hashing alogrithm supported](http://php.net/manual/en/function.hash-algos.php).

 To make this all work, you need to provide a secret that's used for the HMAC.
-By default, a very weak and predictable secret is used.
+By default, a very weak and predictable secret is used, and you should change it to your own secret.

 ## Example Usage

 	<?php

+	$secret = "deadc0de";

-	$handler = new SessionHandler\Cookie();
+	$handler = new SessionHandler\Cookie($secret);
 	session_set_save_handler($handler, true);
 	session_start();